Transgenerational trauma: Treatment

 Mental health workers who are considering working with veterans who suffer from PTSD and other traumatic experiences should have experience working with veterans and servicemembers.
 Cultural sensitivity is another aspect to consider when working with this population.
 Understanding the military culture and lifestyle is informative when developing the therapeutic relationship and treatment plans.
 Another cultural consideration is the family component.
-This can include the servicemember’s actual family or their chosen family.
+This can include the servicemember's actual family or their chosen family.
 The military can bring on a lot of stress when it comes to the servicemember and his family.
 These include, moving to different places on short notice, deployment plans constantly changing, difficulty transitioning when coming back from deployment, and many other stressors.
 Therefore, it is crucial that a mental health worker truly understands military life.

-In the case of PTSD, in order to prevent/minimize intergenerational trauma, it is important that the family also seek mental health services.
+In the case of PTSD, in order to prevent or minimize intergenerational trauma, it is important that the family also seek mental health services.
 A spouse/partner who is receiving mental health services and is at a better place in their life because of these interventions can help the family unit overall.
 In a military family, the roles are constantly changing due to the servicemember being on deployment and other factors.
 The family, as a unit, needs to adjust to the servicemember coming into and out of their lives.
 With a healthy family unit, the spouse/partner becomes a predicting factor of soldier retention and a functioning family unit.
 Resiliency can also play a role in this dynamic.
 A few things can contribute to resiliency in a family unit.
-These include flexibility/organizational style, the family’s belief system, and the communication process.
+These include flexibility/organizational style, the family's belief system, and the communication process.
 These are important things to look for and identify as they can help in the treatment of intergenerational trauma.
 Making the family unit strong can help to empower each individual member of the family, and together they can overcome intergenerational trauma within the family.
 Understanding military culture can help aid families through the process of overcoming intergenerational trauma.